Klára Koukalová: 2016

 Koukalová started her 2016 season at the Hobart International.
 She lost in the first round of qualifying to Jana Fett.
 At the Australian Open, she was defeated in the first round by qualifier Nicole Gibbs.

 Getting past qualifying at the St. Petersburg Trophy, Koukalová was eliminated in the first round by fifth seed Anastasia Pavlyuchenkova.
 In Doha, she was beaten in the first round of qualifying by Jana Čepelová.
 At the Malaysian Open, she lost in her first-round match to Naomi Broady.
 Playing at the Indian Wells Open, she was defeated in the first round of qualifying by Verónica Cepede Royg.
 Competing in Katowice, she fell in her first-round match to qualifier Ekaterina Alexandrova.

 Beginning her clay-court season at the Porsche Tennis Grand Prix, Koukalová was beaten in the first round of qualifying by Laura Robson.
 At the Prague Open, she lost in the first round of qualifying to Amandine Hesse.
 At the French Open, she reached the final round of qualifying where she was defeated by Çağla Büyükakçay.

 In the Birmingham, Koukalová was eliminated in the second round of qualifying by Kateryna Bondarenko.
 At Wimbledon, she lost in the first round of qualifying to Stephanie Vogt.

 On 26 September, Koukalová announced her retirement from tennis.

 Personal life

 On 6 June 2006, Klára married Czech footballer Jan Zakopal, but they divorced in January 2014.
 From June 2006 to March 2014, she used her married name Zakopalová while competing, switching back to Koukalová in April 2014.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup, Hopman Cup and Olympic Games are included in win–loss records.